EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 An amplification attack using a multicast request and observe is illustrated in {{ampmulti_mn}}.
 In this case a single request results in n responses each from m different servers giving a total of n \* m responses.
-If each response is a times larger than the request, the amplification factor is a * n * m.
+If each response is c times larger than the request, the amplification factor is c * n * m.

 ~~~~